Bum wiping techniques and thong hygiene

 - Wipe from front to back.
-Wiping from back to front may spread bacteria to the urethra and to the genitals, a risk most significant for women.
+Wiping from back to front may spread fecal bacteria to the urethra and to the genitals which can cause infection.
+This risk is most significant for people with vaginas.

-- Wipe thoroughly but gently.
+- Be thorough. yet gentle.
 Too much friction may cause microtears, which are more prone to infection if fecal matter gets inside them.

-- When cleaning with water, don't use soap.
-If even the slightest soap residue is left, it may irritate skin and dry out the sensitive area.
-Only use soap in a shower or bidet when you may thoroughly rinse.
+- Avoid using soap, as even the slightest soap residue may irritate skin and dry out the sensitive area.

-- If you have a bowel movement in a public restroom and can't clean up with water, cleanse more thoroughly when you get home.
+- If you have a bowel movement in a public restroom and can't clean up with water, you can cleanse more thoroughly when you get home.